Nokia in talks to buy Alcatel-Lucent; France backs deal

 In a joint announcement, the Finnish and French companies said they were in "advanced discussions" on a "full combination, which would take the form of a public exchange offer by Nokia for Alcatel-Lucent".
 The two, which have been seen as a possible combination for the last several years, cautioned that the discussions could still fall apart.

-The pair are a good fit in terms of products and geographies, and bulking up would help them cut costs as they try to compete with mobile market leader Sweden's Ericsson (ERICb.ST) and low-cost powerhouse China's Huawei [HWT.UL].
+The pair are a good fit in terms of products and geographies, and bulking up would help them cut costs as they try to compete with mobile market leader Sweden's Ericsson (ERICb.ST) and low-cost powerhouse China's Huawei.

 Nokia would expand its presence in the key United States market where Alcatel-Lucent is a major supplier to operators AT&T (T.N) and Verizon (VZ.N), and get access to the French firm's fast-growing, profitable Internet routing business.